zorn/mikezornek.com/content/for-hire.md

 ## Rate

-My rate is around $160-200 per hour, with discounts available depending on perks and prepayment.
+My rate is $160-200 per hour, with discounts available depending on perks and prepayment.

 I consult under the company name **Zorn Labs LLC**, and all checks should be made payable to that name.